Our PE Co-ordinator is:

 More information can be found in the extra-curricular section on the Information page.

 Impact of the Sports Funding Grant in 2018-19

-We have allocated our additional sports funding for the current academic year based around five key indicators: the engagement of all children in physical activity, raising the profile of PE and sport, increased knowledge and skills of staff, a broader range of sports offered and the increased participation in competitive sport.
+We allocated our additional sports funding for the previous academic year based around five key indicators: the engagement of all children in physical activity, raising the profile of PE and sport, increased knowledge and skills of staff, a broader range of sports offered and the increased participation in competitive sport.

 sports grant 2017-2018

 Impact of the Sports Funding Grant in 2017-18

 Click here to see a detailed account of how the funding was spent and the impact across the school.

 Impact of the Sports Funding Grant 2016-17